RATTLESNAKE-VIPER/Reminder/README.md

 Reminder
 --------
-Reminders is a great android app to help keep things organized throughout the day as it allows to setup reminders based on location.
-For example, location-based Reminders can help you remember to call someone or do the laundry when you get to a specific location.
+Reminder is a great android app to help keep things organized throughout the day as it allows to setup reminder based on location.
+For example, location-based Reminder can help you remember to call someone or do the laundry when you get to a specific location.

-Reminders will start notifying you when you have arrived at, or left, the specified location.
+Reminder will start notifying you when you have arrived at, or left, the specified location.
 A handy feature for the busy smartphone user that’s always on the go.

 #####Steps ->

 ######Reminders
 	- Shows list of alarms (pending and completed)
-	- Add new reminders
+	- Add new reminder
 	- Details screen
 	  >> Fields
 		 -Task name